low-decarie/Introduction-to-simulation-for-experimental-design-using-R/Presentation/Introduction to simulation for experimental design using R.md

 1. Create a sample representing the number of dolphins seen per 10 hours of observation, for 100 observations (hint: assuming this is a number of independent events occurring in a fixed time)
 2. Create a sample representing the frequency of species in a quadrat (hint: assuming a few species will be very common and many species will be very rare)

+Additional challenges:
+- Plot these distributions.
+- Repeat your sampling while the distribution while varying key parameters
+- Plot summary statistics of your sampling with with various parameters

 <div class="centered">